QubesOS/qubes-doc/about/faq.md

 However, without VT-x, you won't be able to use fully virtualized VMs (e.g., Windows-based qubes), which were introduced in Qubes 2.
 In addition, if your system lacks VT-x, then it also lacks VT-d.
 (See next question.)

-### Can I install Qubes 3.2 on a system without VT-d?
+### Can I install Qubes OS on a system without VT-d?

 Yes.
 You can even run a NetVM, but you will not benefit from DMA protection for driver domains.